 Bringing home a new puppy is an exciting time, but it’s not all hugs and treats.
-While you are showering them with affection and showing them off to friends and family, keep in mind that your new pet is susceptible to a variety of common health conditions.
+While showering them with affection and showing them off to friends, keep in mind that your new pet is susceptible to various common health conditions.
 Like many childhood ailments, most common puppy illnesses are easily avoidable if you follow a few simple rules.
 Addressing other problems will depend on your ability to spot warning signs and take the right preventive measures.

 Do you have a sick puppy on your hands?
-Check out our guide to common puppy illnesses below, and make sure to consult your veterinarian if you recognize any symptoms or other puppy health concerns.
+Check out our guide to common puppy diseases below and consult your veterinarian if you recognize any symptoms.

-Your veterinarian will likely administer several Canine Distemper Virus (CDV) vaccinations throughout your puppy’s first months.
+Your veterinarian will likely administer several Distemper vaccinations throughout your puppy’s first 6 months.
 These vaccinations are highly recommended.

-Dr. Jim Dobies, a member of the North Carolina Veterinary Medical Association, notes that CDV “can be a really ugly disease.”
+Dr. Jim Dobies, a North Carolina Veterinary Medical Association member, notes that Distemper “can be a really ugly disease.”
 Though initial symptoms resemble respiratory illnesses like the common cold, sneezing and runny eyes can evolve into pneumonia and permanent brain damage.

 Many dog owners mistakenly disregard these mild, early symptoms.
-As a result, dogs are often suffering high fevers and seizures by the time they reach a vet.
+As a result, dogs often suffer from high fevers and seizures by the time they reach a vet.
 Treatment can take weeks and typically requires inpatient services.
-CDV can even remain dormant in the bodies of dogs who survive it, and is far more dangerous when it strikes again later in life, often resulting in severe neurological symptoms.
+Distemper can remain dormant in the bodies of dogs who survive it.
+It is far more dangerous when it strikes again later in life, often resulting in severe neurological symptoms.

 Parvovirus (parvo, for short) is another common and highly contagious disease that affects young dogs.
 Fortunately, it’s also easily prevented with a series of puppy vaccines.
-The shots typically start around 6 to 8 weeks of age and continue for several months.
-Your veterinarian will help you determine the appropriate canine wellness schedule for your dog.
+The shots typically start at 6 to 8 weeks and continue for several months.
+Your veterinarian will help you determine your dog's appropriate wellness exam schedule.

 Symptoms of parvo include fever, vomiting, and severe diarrhea.
 Puppies are extremely contagious (to both dogs and humans) once they begin exhibiting symptoms.
 Emergency veterinarians can usually ease symptoms with intravenous fluids to prevent dehydration and antibiotics to stave off infection.

-The term “kennel cough” is the popular name for canine infectious respiratory disease, a condition caused by exposure to a number of common viruses and bacteria.
+The term “kennel cough” is the popular name for canine infectious respiratory disease, a condition caused by exposure to several common viruses and bacteria.
 Veterinarians can vaccinate your dog against kennel cough during their early office visits.
 In addition to kennels, dogs often catch and spread infection in other highly populated areas like parks and training groups.
-Your veterinarian may suggest vaccinating your dog against kennel cough when receiving puppy vaccines.
+The disease is spread through airborne droplets.

 Symptoms should look and sound familiar to pet owners who’ve had a cold or the flu.
-Lethargy, sneezing, and a dry cough all indicate a potential infection.
+Lethargy, sneezing, and a dry honking cough indicate a potential infection.
 While contagious pets should be separated from other dogs, mild cases are typically easy to treat with fluids and rest.
-Veterinarians may prescribe antibiotics or other medications to ensure severe cases do not worsen into pneumonia.
+However, veterinarians may prescribe antibiotics or other medications to ensure severe cases do not turn into pneumonia.

 Pet Insurance for Puppies